Collect taxes

 Resolve invalid tax code errors

-, see Product tax codes for the list of available tax codes.
-Then follow these steps to resolve the issue:
+If you receive an Invalid tax code error, refer to the Product tax codes for a list of available tax codes.
+Then, follow these steps to resolve the issue:

-Check the tax code: Ensure that you’re using a valid tax code from the list of available tax codes.
+Check the tax code: Make sure you’re using a valid tax code from the list of available tax codes.
 Common mistakes include:

 - Using an empty string or